My Name Is (TV series)

 Biến Hoá Hoàn Hảo (lit. translated as "Perfect Transformation"; official English translation is My Name Is...) is a Vietnamese reality competition talent show television series.
 The international version is provided by the Endemol-owned Shine Group.
-The format for My Name Is... has been aired in several countries byway of localized versions including the United States, Denmark, the Netherlands, and Chile.
+The format for My Name Is... has been aired in several countries byway of localized versions including the United States, Denmark, the Netherlands, Peru and Chile.

 Twenty-one contestants were selected after passing local preliminary competitions.
 The contestants must select one idol who they will mimic as closely as possible in their performances throughout competition.
 One contestant is eliminated each week until the live finale.
 Contestants perform with the coaching of three judges: Trấn Thành, Hari Won, Chí Tài.

 Cast

 The program was hosted by Đại Nghĩa.
 The judges were Trấn Thành, Hari Won, and Chí Tài.
 For episodes 6 and 8, Chí Tài was replaced by guest judge Việt Trinh.